 Authored by A.L.
 Farley and published by the University of British Columbia in 1979, this remains the only print atlas covering contemporary BC.
 Reproduced here in electronic format, coutesy of UBC.

 Features interactive maps and graphics on different themes such as Canada's geophysical regions and climate zones, industries, weather extremes, and more.
-Also includes games and quizzes to test and improve your knowledge, plus the fun and interactive CG Kids' Atlas Online.
+Also includes games and quizzes to test and improve your knowledge.

 An online, interactive version of the three-volume Historical Atlas of Canada.
 It includes maps, graphs and text, as well as learning activities and downloadable data.

-Interactive atlas, featuring extensive physical and social thematic maps of Canada and its regions, as well as Facts About Canada, which provides information on the longest rivers, highest mountains, biggest lakes and glaciers, coastline lengths, numbers of islands, and many other geographical facts for Canada and each of its provinces and territories.
+Interactive atlas, featuring extensive physical and social thematic maps of Canada and its regions - the longest rivers, highest mountains, biggest lakes and glaciers, coastline lengths, numbers of islands, and many other geographical facts for Canada and each of its provinces and territories.

 Interactive atlas of the world with political and physical maps, and satellite images.